NG-NEST/ng-nest/lib/ng-nest/ui/time-ago/docs/readme.en_US.md

 ---
-label: 'Time Ago 时间之前'
+label: 'Time Ago'
 category: 'Data'
 ---

-# Time Ago 时间之前
+# Time Ago

-显示距离当前时间，如几秒前、几分钟前、几小时前等。
+Displays the current time, such as seconds, minutes, hours, etc.

 ## Used alone